Behind the Scenes

 Humans love stories, so the sooner you can start including simple stories, the more fun your lessons will be, for your students and for you!
 Also, one of the advantages of teaching a biblical language is that you and your students probably already have shared knowledge of a large body of stories and characters that you can use in your teaching!
 Just activate their memories of key Bible stories with a few keywords, and your students will already be tuned in to who you’re talking about and what is going on.
 So take advantage of all the shared Bible stories you have at your disposal!
 Also because most students are studying a biblical language in order to read the Bible, using lots of Bible material in your class is motivating and will help students feel they’re on the path to their goals.

-Patreon & Funding
+Funding

 1. Be yourself and be a joyful teacher.
 People love to give to sincere people who love what they’re doing and look like they love what they’re doing.

 2. Be radically generous.
-Don’t fill your videos with ads; just give them away.
+Don’t monetize your videos with ads; just give them away.
 Make it as easy for people to use your videos as possible, and they will be inspired by your generosity to support you.
 Radically generous people end up receiving radical generosity.
 People will see right away if you just have an ulterior motive to “build a platform” for yourself or sell something, and that will kill any generosity that might have come your way.

 3. Be responsive, down to earth, kind, and approachable.
 People love giving to people who are accessible and generous with their time and attention.
-If you’re not willing to become that kind of person, this isn’t the job for you.

 Conclusion